SecureByDesign-Playbook/SecureByDesign-Playbook/Playbook.md

    CurrentRisks --> ActionPlan
    ActionPlan --> ImplementControls
    ImplementControls --> SecurityPicture
-   click Threats href "https://securebydesignschool.github.io/SecureByDesign-Playbook/quick/Threats.html" "Threat link test"
+   click Threats href 'https://securebydesignschool.github.io/SecureByDesign-Playbook/quick/Threats.html' 'Threat link test'
 </pre>

 We will go through each of these in more detail below, but essentially that's the playbook to follow.